Tractor S.C.: Pre-Revolution

-Tractor Sazi was formed in 1969 in support of the Tractor Manufacturing Company in Tabriz.
+Tractor Sazi was formed in 1969 in support of the Tractor Manufacturing Company.
 They played in the Pasargad League for five years until 1975.
 They finished 1975–76 as the winner of the Pasargard League and were promoted to the Takht Jamshid Cup (now the Iran Pro League).
 In their first season in the Takht Jamshid Cup, they were in poor form, and as a result they were relegated to the Pasargard League after just one year in the first division.
 They also lost the Hazfi Cup final to Malavan in the cup's inaugural edition.
 After their relegation, Hossein Fekri remained as the club's manager and led them to a return to the first division for the 1977–78 season, which they finished in 5th place.
 In the 1978–79 season, which never finished due to the Iranian Revolution, they were in 8th place with twelve matches played.
-Their rival at the time was Machine Sazi, who are also based in Tabriz.
+Their rival at the time was Machine Sazi, also based in Tabriz.